 - Odo attempts this with a newborn Jem'Hadar on Star Trek: Deep Space Nine.
 His attempts to raise the fast-growing child to be more empathetic and less violent fail because the Founders are just that good at manipulating them on the genetic level.
 The fact that everyone else treated him as a threat and/or potential lab specimen may have undermined Odo's efforts though.

 - Technically, almost any attempt to talk down a Jem'Hadar throughout the series would count as this since most of them don't live past 12.
 They grow to their full adult size practically overnight once they are "born" and are ready to go into battle within days.
 The only times anyone even comes close to succeeding is if the Jem'Hadar consider them a Worthy Opponent.
 The only reason Odo was able to have any success at all is that he's a Founder himself, and thus the Jem'Hadar are genetically predisposed to see him as a god.

 - Snake sort of plays this role in Metal Gear Solid 2.
+Maybe.

 - A child soldier has to be talked out of culling the nurse with a pair of scissors in Trauma Center: Under the Knife 2.